mreguant/em-course/index.md

 You can follow this amazing guide form MIT to get started into installing this in your computer: [How to install Julia and Pluto.jl](https://computationalthinking.mit.edu/Spring21/installation/)

-> Credit goes to [Florian Oswald](https://floswald.github.io) for learning about these resources!
+> Credit goes to [Florian Oswald](https://floswald.github.io) for learning about these resources.
+Check his website for amazing computational IO tools with Julia.

 ### Flow